-I have created through my “Reimagined American Flags Series” visual representations of my perspective on three major issues in the US today that bother me: 1) problems with xenophobia, bigotry, and anti-immigration policies; 2) the disproportionate killing of innocent African American men, women, and children; and 3) the unprecedented deaths due largely to unregulated access to not just handguns but also military-grade AK 47 assault rifles; 4) challenges to our religious freedoms; 5) the underlying racism in the Third Verse of our national anthem, 6) how I interpret the concept of intersectionality, 7) words from the homeless on homelessness, 8) the tension between the ideal of an immigrant nation and the current reality of white nationalism, 9) a nation in constitutional crisis, 10) how after George Floyd’s murder people within all 50 states united behind the Black Lives Matter movement in support of Black power, and 11) possible pathways for bipartisan cooperation for a divided nation.
+I have created through my “Reimagined American Flags Series” visual representations of my perspective on major issues in the US today: 1) problems with xenophobia, bigotry, and anti-immigration policies; 2) the disproportionate killing of innocent African American men, women, and children; 3) the unprecedented deaths due largely to unregulated access to not just handguns but also military-grade AK 47 assault rifles; 4) challenges to our religious freedoms; 5) the underlying racism in the Third Verse of our national anthem, 6) how I interpret the concept of intersectionality, 7) words from the homeless on homelessness, 8) the tension between the ideal of an immigrant nation and the current reality of white nationalism, 9) a nation in constitutional crisis, 10) how after George Floyd’s murder people within all 50 states united behind the Black Lives Matter movement in support of Black power, and 11) possible pathways for bipartisan cooperation for a divided nation.
 These flags are intended to stimulate constructive conversations on various ways to understand what it means “to be American” or a “true patriot”.
-They are also intended to stimulate thoughts about why and how we should be more humane with one another, respectful of our differences, more civil in our interactions, and willing to engage in difficult conversations to help bridge all that divides us conceptually as a nation.
+They are also intended to stimulate thoughts about why and how we need to be more humane with one another, respectful of our differences, more civil in our interactions, and willing to engage in difficult conversations to help bridge all that divides us conceptually as a nation.
 The reimagined American flags series not only express how I see where the US fails in its ideals and what I believe is possible but also I hope may inspire solutions to how we can make the US a safer place for all its citizens to live out their lives fully.
-The size of the original oil paintings on canvas are 4′.5″ x 9′.
+The size of most of the original oil paintings in this series are 4′.5″ x 9′.
+(Exceptions are #5 & 7)

 In keeping the overall structure of the American flag, I convey the diversity within the US by incorporating the world’s flags and the phrase “All Lives Matter.”
 With this integration, I both symbolize our nation’s internal diversity and criticize its hypocritical xenophobia.
-This also illustrates that words matter by integrating the controversial phrase “all lives matter” as well into the strips.
-The change from “Black” to “All” in the phrase “All Lives Matter” shifts attention away from the just concerns of the “Black Lives Matter” movement.
-This change in wording raised for me, however, the “red flags” of xenophobia, anti-immigration policies, and discrimination against others based on nationality, ethnicity, and race that many of the same people who embraced “ALM” against “BLM” may well have also hypocritically supported.
+This flag also illustrates that words matter by integrating the controversial phrase “all lives matter” as well into the strips.
+The change from “Black” to “All” in the phrase “All Lives Matter” was used negatively to shift attention away from the just concerns of the “Black Lives Matter” movement.
+This change in wording raised for me as well the “red flags” of xenophobia, anti-immigration policies, and discrimination against others based on nationality, ethnicity, and race that many of the same people who embraced “ALM” against “BLM” may well have also hypocritically supported.
 I decided not to dismiss but rather to engage with those who argued “All Lives Matter” in opposition to “Black Lives Matter” by pushing their phrase to what I saw as its logical end.
 I both attempted to call their bluff and challenge them to think about what they actually mean by this phrase.
 Do they really mean to include the full diversity of Americans who make up the US as fully American as they are as I’ve represented here by embedding flags from all recognized nation-states within the stripes of the US flag?
-This flag also visually represents the “tossed salad” rather than “melting pot” metaphor as more appropriate for the distinct cultural, ethnic, and racial identities in the US.
-I also wanted to show that we are made up of people from all nations and yet also experience some “melting” or integration with one another.
-I conveyed this as well with the shared colors of some of the flags blending seamlessly into their neighboring flags.
+This flag also visually represents the “tossed salad” rather than “melting pot” metaphor as more appropriate for accepting the distinct cultural, ethnic, and racial identities in the US.
 I created an American flag that I think better represents the US as an immigrant and multi-racial nation that simultaneously also challenges those who embraced the ALM over BLM phrase to more deeply examine what they mean by using this phrase.

 This US flag symbolizes lives lost due to gun violence.
 Alternating the stripes in orange and yellow symbolizes the colors we use to indicate safety (so that people don’t shoot you in the woods) and caution (once someone has already been shot).
 The stars in “50 shades of red” represent the pain, suffering and grief as well as anger, rage, and despair people experience having lost loved ones.
 Integrated into the stripes, the dates, place names, and numbers of deaths from mass shootings from 1966-2016 to illustrate how greater access to military-grade weapons has led to more massacres.
 The Xs quote the X-code FEMA used on houses during the Katrina disaster to indicate from left going clockwise the following information: 1) the rescue unit #, 2) date investigated, 3) what was found, and 4) # of survivors and dead.
 The numbers in the Xs on this flag indicate from left going clockwise the following information: 1) the number of survivors (in black), 2) the total number of casualties (in black, not including the perpetrators), 3) the number of innocent people killed (in red), and 4) the number of perpetrators (in black if survived, in red if killed or committed suicide).
 One bullet begins the sequence in the upper left corner and three bullets form an ellipsis at the end indicating the inevitability of more mass shootings in our future without any substantive efforts to control guns or improve gun safety in the US.